MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-mmcsnapins.md

 <!--Description-->
 This policy setting permits or prohibits the use of this snap-in.

 If you enable this policy setting, the snap-in is permitted and can be added into the Microsoft Management Console or run from the command line as a standalone console.

-If you disable this policy setting, the snap-in is prohibited and cannot be added into the Microsoft Management Console or run from the command line as a standalone console.
+If you disable this policy setting, the snap-in is prohibited and can't be added into the Microsoft Management Console or run from the command line as a standalone console.
 An error message is displayed stating that policy is prohibiting the use of this snap-in.

-If this policy setting is not configured, the setting of the "Restrict users to the explicitly permitted list of snap-ins" setting determines whether this snap-in is permitted or prohibited.
+If this policy setting isn't configured, the setting of the "Restrict users to the explicitly permitted list of snap-ins" setting determines whether this snap-in is permitted or prohibited.

-- If the policy setting "Restrict users to the explicitly permitted list of snap-ins" is enabled, users cannot use any snap-in except those explicitly permitted.
+- If the policy setting "Restrict users to the explicitly permitted list of snap-ins" is enabled, users can't use any snap-in except those explicitly permitted.
 To explicitly permit use of this snap-in, enable this policy setting.
-If this policy setting is not configured or disabled, this snap-in is prohibited.
+If this policy setting isn't configured or disabled, this snap-in is prohibited.

 - If the policy setting "Restrict users to the explicitly permitted list of snap-ins" is disabled or not configured, users can use any snap-in except those explicitly prohibited.
 To explicitly prohibit use of this snap-in, disable this policy setting.
-If this policy setting is not configured or enabled, the snap-in is permitted.
+If this policy setting isn't configured or enabled, the snap-in is permitted.

-When a snap-in is prohibited, it does not appear in the Add/Remove Snap-in window in MMC.
-Also, when a user opens a console file that includes a prohibited snap-in, the console file opens, but the prohibited snap-in does not appear.
+When a snap-in is prohibited, it doesn't appear in the Add/Remove Snap-in window in MMC.
+Also, when a user opens a console file that includes a prohibited snap-in, the console file opens, but the prohibited snap-in doesn't appear.

 <!--/Description-->